 Hello Kostas,

-When I run the code with the md.add_initialized_fem_data("f", mf, density)
+When I run the code with the md.add_initialized_fem_data("f", mf, density) line, it says that f is already defined

 RuntimeError: (Getfem::InterfaceError) -- Error in getfem_models.cc, line 129 :